What Is An Inflammation?

 Milk products:

 Milk contains many androgens.
-Androgens are hormones that insure growth.
-These androgens, such as IGF-1 and testosterone, don't cause inflammation in the body.
-On the skin in the form of acne.
+Androgens are hormones that ensure growth.
+These androgens, such as IGF-1 and testosterone, do not cause inflammation in the body, but on the skin in the form of acne.

 Industrial beef:

-Industrial meat and fish are fed unnatural foods such as wheat, corn.
-Soy. it's rich in omega 6.
+Industrial meat and fish are fed unnatural foods such as wheat, corn, and soy.
+It is rich in omega 6.
 Wheat contains 20 times more omega 6 than omega 3.

 Alcohol: